Border Traffic at San Ysidro

 Information and Descriptions of Trade with Mexico

-The local NBC station recently ran an article about the importance of trade between the San Diego and Tijuana regions.
+San Diego's NBC station recently ran an article about the importance of trade between the San Diego and Tijuana regions.
 It included comments about how easing border restrictions benefits the economy, how the regions economies benefit each other, and how many finished products are assembled on both sides of the border.

 This paper from Arizona State University's North American Center for Transborder Studies describes the extent of cross-border trade with Mexico.
 The report shows how trade has grown over the past 20 years, which states are most tied to Mexico, and how different industries have benefited from trade with Mexico.